Baryonification: An alternative to hydrodynamical simulations for cosmological studies: Back-reaction of Dark Matter

 Regarding the model parameters of Eq.~(\ref{ACModel2}), we first fix the $q_0$ parameter to

 for all simulations, regardless of the implemented feedback recipe.
-This choice is motivated because $q_0$ describes the contraction effect from the in-fall of gas prior to the onset of AGN feedback processes.
+This choice is motivated by the fact that $q_0$ describes the contraction effect from the in-fall of gas prior to the onset of AGN feedback processes.

 The other parameters ($q_1$ and $q_2$) may potentially be different for different simulations and feedback recipes.
-We determine the values of $q_1$ and $q_2$ with the help of a Bayesian inference analysis, where we fit the model to the mass ratios $R_{\rm matched}$ of each simulation.
+We determine the values of $q_1$ and $q_2$ with the help of a Bayesian inference analysis.
+We simultaneously fit the model to the median mass ratios $R_{\rm matched}^{\rm bar}$ and $R_{\rm matched}^{\rm dm}$ for five different halo mass bins in the range $\log(M_{200}h/M_{\odot})=$ [12.5, 13.0, 13.5, 14.0, 14.5, 15.0].

 The resulting posterior distributions are plotted in Fig.~\ref{fig:Q0Q1posteriors}.
 The panels to the left show the posteriors of the TNG-300, as well as the FLAMINGO m8 and m9 simulations.
 The last two assume the same feedback strength and only differ in their resolution.
 For the gas parameter, the three simulations give a similar best-fitting value of